 1. Fresh, green vegetables.

-Focus your diet around plant foods, especially fresh green vegetables, which are high in micronutrients.
-Choose bitter greens, such as mustard greens, collard greens, broccoli, arugula, spinach and kale.
+I refocused my diet around plant foods, especially fresh green vegetables, which are high in micronutrients.
+Specifically, I choose bitter greens, such as mustard greens, collard greens, broccoli, arugula, spinach and kale.
 (And opt for organic wherever possible.)
 I ,ake healing broths and soups that are easy to digest, steam them served with a dash of sea salt and fresh lemon juice, or eat bitter greens in fresh in summer salads.
 Sometimes, I'll make a healing tonic by juicing half a cucumber with some pineapple, pears or apples and half lemon—yum!

 2. Organic protein.

-As you begin to heal and build your strength, you need to turn your attention to stabilizing your blood sugars and energy levels.
+As I began to heal and build strength, I knew I needed to turn my attention to stabilizing blood sugars, and in turn energy levels.
 Protein-rich foods can help!

-Try organic meat, organic chicken, wild salmon, fresh local fish, organic greek yogurt, and organic eggs.
-For vegetarian options, try quinoa, peas, beans, lentils, almonds, almond butter, seaweed, micro-algae, E3 Live, Warrior protein powder, hemp products, low-processed organic soy and chia seeds are all good sources of vegan protein.
+Organic meat, organic chicken, wild salmon, fresh local fish, organic greek yogurt, and organic eggs became staples.
+For vegetarian options, quinoa, peas, beans, lentils, almonds, almond butter, seaweed, micro-algae, low-processed organic soy and chia seeds are all good sources of vegan protein.

 3. Extra-virgin cold-pressed, organic oils.